 To understand the nature of narrative development in children.
-To recognize narratives as tools of
+To recognize narratives as tools of intervention in educational and therapeutic settings.

-- Critically appraise the role of narratives in early developmental years - > Address the cultural differences in narrative styles and its implications on adult-child interaction - > Appreciate narrative as an intervention tool - Unit 1- Narrative development of children-Developmental stages, interaction with adults on narrative richness, effects of cultural differences on narrative styles, narrative abilities as predictors of literacy- the wise artistry of panchatantra, narrative organization and perceptions of space and time - Unit 2- Narratives as intervention and therapy- Concepts and therapeutic challenges Narrative perspectives to childhood depression, children's narratives of traumatic experiences, narratives of special contexts (young offenders, social exclusion, refugee), narratives of hope, storytelling as learning intervention and for ethical exploration
+Unit 1: Narrative development of children-Developmental stages, interaction with adults on narrative richness, effects of cultural differences on narrative styles, narrative abilities as predictors of literacy- the wise artistry of panchatantra, narrative organization and perceptions of space and time Unit 2: Narratives as intervention and therapy- Concepts and therapeutic challenges Narrative perspectives to childhood depression, children's narratives of traumatic experiences, narratives of special contexts (young offenders, social exclusion, refugee), narratives of hope, storytelling as learning intervention and for ethical exploration

 - Nelson, K. E. (Ed.).
 (2014).
 Children's language (Vol. 4).
-Psychology Press. - DeGangi, G. A., &Nemiroff, M. A. (2009).
+Psychology Press. - DeGangi, G. A., & Nemiroff, M. A. (2009).
 Kids' club letters: Narrative tools for stimulating process and dialogue in therapy groups for children and adolescents.
 Taylor & Francis. - Sell, R. D. (2000).
 Literature as communication: the foundations of mediating criticism (Vol. 78).
 John Benjamins Publishing. - Kao, S. M. (2014).
 Narrative Development of School Children: Studies from Multilingual Families in Taiwan.
 Springer. - Vetere, A., & Dowling, E. (Eds.).
 (2016).
 Narrative therapies with children and their families: A practitioner's guide to concepts and approaches.
 Taylor & Francis. - White, M. K., & Morgan, A. (2006).
 Narrative therapy with children and their families.
-Dulwich Centre Publications. - Wright, A. (1995).
+Dulwich Centre Publications.

+• Wright, A. (1995).
 Storytelling with children.
 Oxford University.